codophilic/Learn-Java/OOPS.md

 - Encapsulation is the mechanism of wrapping the data (variables) and code (methods) that operates on the data into a single unit called a class.
 It restricts direct access to some of an object's components and prevents the accidental modification of data.
 - In simple terms, encapsulation is about bundling the data (attributes) and methods (functions) that operate on the data into a single unit (class), and controlling the access to the data to ensure the integrity of the object's state.
-- So then how to restrict your data access? , by making your instance variable private.
+- So then how to restrict your data access? , by making your instance variable **private**.

 ```